electron/rfcs/text/0016-save-restore-window-state.md

 Before diving into the API specifications which is the next section, I’d like to outline the approach for saving a window’s state in Electron.

-We can use Chromium's [PrefService](https://source.chromium.org/chromium/chromium/src/+/main:components/prefs/pref_service.h) to store window state as a JSON object into the already existing Preferences folder inside *app.getPath('userData')*.
+We can use Chromium's [PrefService](https://source.chromium.org/chromium/chromium/src/+/main:components/prefs/pref_service.h) to store window state as a JSON object into the already existing Local State folder inside *app.getPath('userData')*.

 We schedule an async write to disk every time a window is moved or resized and batch write every 10 seconds (I will explain why later).
-We also write to disk on window close synchronously. **This continuous writing approach would enable us to restore the window state even when there are crashes or improper app exits.**
+We also write to disk on app quit synchronously. **This continuous writing approach would enable us to restore the window state even when there are crashes or improper app exits.**

 **Questions that might arise:**